 - The Stage 4 reverse osmosis membrane will last 2-3 years.

 - The Stage 5 filter should be replaced every 12 months.

 Rather than trying to remember which filter to buy when, you can also buy a 1-year or 3-year replacement pack.
 This will give you all the filters you need either for that period of time.
 It's more economical than buying the filters separately.
 The 3-year filter pack is the best value.

-You can buy them from the manufacturer or from Amazon.
-The prices are the same.
+You can buy them from the manufacturer or online.

 Can I Connect It to the Refrigerator?

 Yes, you can hook it up to the fridge, but you'll need to buy the iSpring ICEK refrigerator connection kit.
-It's available at Amazon.
+Check to see if it's available at Amazon.

 Is It BPA Free?

 Yes.
 All of the plastic parts are BPA and lead free.
 That's pretty important to most people.